Ahmedhkad/home-bookmark/README.md

 # Home Bookmark
-Is a Chrome's extension makes new tab page with all your Favorite Bookmarks & A tool that help you get Favicon with colorful background as same as favicon main color automatically
+Chrome extension for a customized new tab page with your favorite bookmarks and automatic favicon background color extraction.

 ## features
-1. Popup (click Icon on browser's toolbar)
+1. **Popup** (click Icon on browser's toolbar)
  - Get Title, Current Page URL, FavIcon and FavIcon main color
  - Change the Title, URL and Category before bookmarking it or Store it
  - Add/Remove bookmark (when popup windows still open!)